Principles

 Technical Decisions & Continuous Improvement

 • Collaborative architectural decisions: Discuss and agree on technical choices; document context and reasoning.
+Well-structured architectural decisions serve double duty: onboarding reference for the team, and persistent context for AI-assisted development tools working within that codebase.

 • Culture of experimentation & learning: Encourage ideation, controlled experimentation, and allocate time to learn new technologies and best practices.